Last updated on April 25th, 2022

 The article, She Teaches Italian Men was written by Sheila Wright for Journeywoman in 1996.
 It still makes us smile.
 Sheila Wright married her Italian boyfriend who followed her back to Ontario, Canada.
 Now she has written, Amare, A true Italian Love Story published by www.iuniverse.com.
 Click here to read more about this lovely union.

 Marguerite van Galdermasen travelled from New Zealand to Jordan and fell in love with a Bedouin.
 Her book is aptly called, Married to a Bedouin.

 Not Without My Daughter is a compelling bestselling book and movie.
 In 1984, Betty Mahmoody’s husband took his wife and daughter to meet his family in Iran.
 He swore they would be safe.
 They would be happy.
 They would be free to leave.
 That was not what happened.

-Learn More About Love on the Road
+Learn More About Safety on the Road